evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

 ### Routing

-The recommended pattern is to use exactly 1 controller per route.
+The recommended pattern is to use exactly one controller per route.

 ```typescript
 import { Application } from '@curveball/core';